 Trail mix can be a hit-or-miss type of food.
-Some packaged versions on the shelf are nothing more than salt and sugar-laden ingredients such as chocolate candies made with hydrogenated vegetable oils, or nuts that have been tossed in excess salt or sugar.
-On the other hand, some trail mixes can actually be healthy for us if you make them yourself and add in superfood ingredients.
+Some packaged versions on the shelf are nothing more than salt and sugar-laden ingredients, such as chocolate candies made with hydrogenated vegetable oils, or nuts that have been tossed in excess salt or sugar.
+On the other hand, some trail mixes can be healthy for us if you make them yourself and add in superfood ingredients.

 Superfoods are highly nutritious and happen to work very well in trail mixes.
-This snack is great for packing and taking on-the-go, and it’s the perfect hunger-buster if you only have the time to munch on just a handful at a time.
+This snack is great for packing and taking on the go, and it’s the perfect hunger-buster if you only have the time to munch on just a handful at a time.
 Since the list of superfoods is vast and varied, you can make dozens of varieties of trail mix that incorporate different tastes, colors, and nutrient benefits.

 Start with this basic recipe from OGP Green Monster Emily Glass: use 3 parts nuts (such as peanuts, cashews, almonds, hazelnuts) to 1 part seeds (flax, pumpkin, sunflower) to 1 part sweet things (such as dried bananas, dates, apricots, raisins, or even chocolate chips).